-Heavy activity, lack of time to adjust to the new conditions, or wearing clothes that hold in body heat can increase the risk, but heat illness is preventable.
-If you have employees that work outdoors here are some things you need to provide to help protect them from heat illness:
+Heavy activity, lack of time to adjust to the new conditions, or wearing clothes that hold in body heat can increase the risk of heat illness.
+If you have employees that work outdoors, here are some things you need to provide to help protect them from heat illness:

 - Free of charge

 - As close as possible to where the employee is working

 For proper hydration, provide one quart of water per hour for each employee.
 For example, a 10-person crew working an 8-hour shift requires 80 quarts or 20 gallons of water (4 quarts per gallon).
 Use the following formula to determine how much water your crew needs:

 Number of people x number of hours worked x 1 quart per hour x .25 (to convert from quarts to gallons) = number of gallons per shift.